When will we find out who the next president is?

-WASHINGTON (NEXSTAR) — With no clear winner as of early Wednesday morning, it’s going to be a common thing for people to question when we might find out who won the presidential election.
+WASHINGTON (NEXSTAR) — With no clear winner Wednesday morning, it’s going to be a common thing for people to question when we will find out who won the presidential election.

-At this point, the only thing we know is that Election Day has lived up to the extended forecasts of experts anticipating a lengthy ballot-counting process.
+At this point, the only thing we know is that Election Day has lived up to the forecasts of a lengthy ballot-counting process.

 Both President Donald Trump and his Democratic challenger Joe Biden expressed optimism while addressing supporters Wednesday morning, with Trump going so far as to declare – without evidence – that he was victorious.